-Peregrine falcons are protected under the Migratory Bird Treaty Act.
+Peregrine falcons are considered rare in Maryland and West Virginia and threatened in Virginia.
+The species is protected under the Migratory Bird Treaty Act.

 In February 2017 a team of Natural Resource professionals from Shenandoah National Park worked with protection rangers and resource staff at Harpers Ferry to perform a nest site inspection at two locations on the cliffs of Maryland Heights.
 The inspection involved an Ecologist from Shenandoah National Park, Alan Williams, rappelling to the observed nesting sites, assessing the conditions and ultimately, adding native stones and gravel to improve site conditions and drainage.
 Site condition could be one reason why the peregrine falcons have not successfully produced offspring.

-Another factor, and the reason for the seasonal, temporary cliff closure, is that Peregrine Falcons are a sensitive species, on several levels.
+Harpers Ferry NHP issues a seasonal, temporary cliff closure to protect peregrine falcons in years when the birds are present in the park.
+The closure is in place because peregrine falcons are a sensitive species on several levels.
 Human interference, especially during the nesting phase, can drive the mature falcons off, abandoning eggs and fledglings that would be left to die.
 Specific cliff areas are closed and a portion of the areas above the cliffs are closed.
-The closure is marked with signs and cordoned off with yellow rope.
+The closure is marked with signs and fencing.
 Please respect this closure to give the peregrine falcons a safe habitat to breed and nest.

 The NPS will be sharing updates throughout the season and encourage park visitors to look for the peregrine falcons as they soar and hunt overhead.
 Share your photos of the peregrine falcons with us by tagging the park's social media channels @harpersferrynps and using the hashtags #HFfalcons or #HarpersFerryFalcons.